Johniereed/mindvalley-coupon/README.md

 Plus, Mindvalley provides a 15-day money-back guarantee, allowing you to try the platform risk-free.

-## Which Mindvally Discount Is Ideal For You?
+## Which Mindvally Discount Deal Is Best For You?

-To save Maximum on your subscription I would always suggest going with the Mindvalley Annual Membership where you will save $409 on your membership annually.
+To save the maximum on your subscription, I would always suggest going with the Mindvalley Annual Membership, which will save $409 on your membership annually.

 Let me break it down for you:

 * Mindvalley Monthly Plan: $59
 * Mindvalley Annual Plan: $299/year

-If you go with a monthly membership it will cost you $708/annually on the other hand if you choose the annual membership you will pay only $299/year, which is savings of $409 per year.
+If you go with a monthly membership, it will cost you $708/annually.
+On the other hand, if you choose the annual membership, you will pay only $299/year, which is a savings of $409 per year.

 Thus Mindvalley's annual membership is the best deal for you